Andrew Lac, Ph.D.

 Napper, L. E., Hummer, J. F. Lac, A., & LaBrie, J. W. (2014).
 What are other parents saying?
 Perceived parental communication norms and the relationship between alcohol specific parental communication and college student drinking.
 Psychology of Addictive Behaviors, 28, 31-41.

 Lac, A., Crano, W. D., Berger, D., & Alvaro, E. M. (2013).
 Attachment theory and theory of planned behavior: An integrative model predicting underage drinking.
 Developmental Psychology, 49, 1579-1590.

 Lac, A., & Berger, D. (2013).
 Development and validation of the Alcohol Myopia Scale.
 Psychological Assessment, 25, 738-747.

-Selected from 82 scholarly publications.
+Selected from over 80 scholarly publications.
 The comprehensive list of publications could be downloaded from either site:

 Alan Marlatt “Early Career Award” (American Psychological Association, Division 50: Addiction Psychology)

 “Early Career Research Award” (National Institute on Alcohol Abuse and Alcoholism)